stafiprotocol/developer/docs/introduction/newtostack.md

 # New to LSD Stack
-&nbsp;

-# Idea
+## Idea

 LSD Stack is an open-source software suite designed to promote the public good in the realm of staking and to fully unleash the power of decentralization.
 It is dedicated to mainstream chains, such as Ethereum, EVM-compatible chains, Cosmos, Solana, and others.
 The aim of the stack is to simplify the process of running staking projects, thereby making it effortless for users.

-# Landscape
+## Landscape

-The LSD Stack's ETH stack includes the following key elements:
+The LSD Stack includes the following key elements:

 - Smart contracts: responsible for handling staking logic, including validator registration, reward distribution, and withdrawals.
-- Off-chain relay service: responsible for relaying data from the execution chain and consensus layer to the smart contracts.
+- Off-chain relay service: responsible for driving smart contracts and relaying data to them if needed.
-- Decentralized storage: used to store staking data, such as validator information, reward information, etc.
-- Validator operation tools: used to help validators manage their staking businesses.
-- User interface application: used to make it easy for users to participate in staking.
+- User interface application: used to make it easy for users to participate in staking realm.

 LSD Stack follows the U3SE principle, which emphasizes Usability, Simplicity, Scalability, Security, and Extensibility.

-# Challenges
+## Challenges

-In the design and development of LSD Stack, we have overcome many challenges, some of the most common ones include:
+In the design and development stages of LSD Stack, we have overcome many challenges, some of the most common ones include:

 - Smart contract immutability: smart contracts cannot be modified once they are deployed, but as projects evolve, there is often a need to add new features or fix bugs.
-LSD Stack uses the ERC-1822 UUPS proxy pattern, which allows smart contracts to be upgraded while maintaining their original functionality.
+For EVM(Ethereum Virtual Machine), LSD Stack uses the ERC-1822 UUPS proxy pattern, which allows smart contracts to be upgraded while maintaining their original functionalities.
 - Security risks: staking involves a lot of funds, so security risks are a major challenge for projects.
 LSD Stack uses a variety of security measures, including the Timelock mechanism, validator withdrawal mechanism, and merkle tree reward distribution mechanism.
 - Usability: LSD Stack aims to simplify the operation of staking projects, so usability is one of the core goals of LSD Stack.
-LSD Stack uses a variety of designs, including the factory pattern, the trusted voter system, and the SSV client, to lower the operational threshold of staking projects.
+LSD Stack uses a variety of designs, including the factory pattern, the trusted voter system, and the SSV client for ETH, to lower the operational threshold of staking projects.
-- Developing with ETH Challenges

-In developing the LSD Stack's ETH stack, we also faced the following challenges:
+In developing the ETH LSD Stack, we also faced the following challenges:

 - Data availability: LSD Stack needs to obtain data from the execution chain and consensus layer, but due to the limitations of the Ethereum protocol, these two chains cannot directly access each other's data.
 LSD Stack uses a voter system to solve this problem.
 Voters regularly fetch data from the two chains and submit it to the smart contracts.
 - Reward distribution: LSD Stack uses a merkle tree to distribute rewards.
 A merkle tree is a distributed data structure that can efficiently store and verify large amounts of data.
 LSD Stack stores reward information in the merkle tree and submits the merkle root to the smart contracts.